-The out-of-band method involves configuring port mirroring on your switch.
+The out-of-band method requires that your switch is capable of port mirroring.
 The switch’s source mirror port is the one being monitored (typically the aggregation point).
-The switch’s destination mirror port is connected to the input mirror port on the monitoring point.
+The switch’s destination mirror port is connected to a Usage monitoring port (Out-of-band) on the monitoring point.

-The following diagrams show how to cable the input mirror port on various monitoring point models for out-of-band Usage monitoring:

-The inline method involves using the monitoring point’s fail-to-wire bypass ports (bridge ports) to connect the monitoring point inline with the switch port being monitored (typically the aggregation point).
-The following diagrams show how to cable the bypass ports on various monitoring point models for inline Usage monitoring:
+The following diagrams show how to cable the primary Usage monitoring bypass ports on various monitoring point models for inline Usage monitoring: